 V-LINC is about Volunteers Helping People With DISABILITIES

-ur custom solutions are all volunteer- or student-designed and fabricated.
+Our custom solutions are all volunteer- or student-designed and fabricated.

-Our Goal For Those WE Serve
+Our Goal For Those We Serve

 A Brief History

 V-LINC was formed in 2010 from a merger between Learning Independence Through Computers (LINC) and Volunteers for Medical Engineering (VME).
 V-LINC improves quality of life for individuals with disabilities.
-We craft innovative assistive technology (AT) solutions and training to help disabled people of all ages thrive in home, school, community, and work settings.
+We craft innovative assistive technology (AT) solutions and training to help people with disabilities of all ages thrive in home, school, community, and work settings.
 We now work with school partners through the Designing Our Future Program for students in high school or college who design and build solutions for people with disabilities.